rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 ## 3.26.34 Edition statements relating to issues or parts

-<a name="3.26.34.1">3.26.34.1</a> Make a Note on edition statement relating to issues or parts of a multipart monograph if the manifestation consists of multiple issues or parts, and there are edition statements relating to the whole as well as to the parts.
-Record the edition statement relating to the whole manifestation as an [Edition statement](/DCRMR/edition/Edition-statement/) (see [3.21.35.2](/DCRMR/edition/Edition-statement/#3.21.35.2)).
+<a name="3.26.34.1">3.26.34.1</a> Make a Note on edition statement relating to issues or parts of a multipart monograph if the manifestation consists of multiple issues or parts, and there are edition statements relating to the whole as well as to the parts (see [Edition statement, 3.21.35.2](/DCRMR/edition/Edition-statement/#3.21.35.2)).
+Record the edition statement relating to the whole manifestation as an [Edition statement](/DCRMR/edition/Edition-statement/) (see [3.21.35.1](/DCRMR/edition/Edition-statement/#3.21.35.1)).

 ## 3.26.35 Nonce collections